JohnStephenEvil/ArkhamSpeedrunningWiki.github.io/VD-City.md

 # Ra's Cutscene Skip

-The cutscene skip we do at the end of the Ra's boss fight can only be done consistently on keyboard and mouse.
-There is [a way to do this on controller](https://clips.twitch.tv/HeadstrongJollyBaconBrainSlug) but it's unclear how exactly it works or why it behaves differently.
+The cutscene skip we do at the end of the Ra's boss fight is significantly easier on keyboard and mouse.
+It [can be done on controller](https://clips.twitch.tv/HeadstrongJollyBaconBrainSlug) however the timing window is incredibly small, making this very difficult.

 # Wonder Tower
 Freeze grenade climbing is significantly easier on keyboard, since it involves mashing the '5' key instead of Right Trigger.